TaitoUnited/full-stack-template/README.md

 2. Map secret to an environment variable in `scripts/helm.yaml`
 3. Run `taito env rotate:ENV [SECRET]` to generate a secret value for an environment.
 Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

-> NOTE: For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.
+> For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.

 ## Upgrading to the latest version of the project template